1) Seed-dispersal caused land animals by nourishing them.

 Here we imagine the world that produced the amphibians, and how there was nutrition just everywhere on the shorelines for the first amphibians that could reach it.
 And at first, this was the fish that could get the front part of their body out of the water.

 Then, after about 370-mya, when the first amphibians appeared, there was about a 50-million year period where the measure of terrestrial adaptation was mostly how far the amphibian species could get from water, and into the surrounding nutritional El Dorado.
 This culminated in the evolution of the first reptiles about 320-mya.
 Reptiles did not need to return to the water to breed.
-So it took about 50 million years to get from legs to full reptiles that didn’t need to return to the water.
+So it took about 50 million years to get from semi-aquatic fish to full reptiles that didn’t need to return to the water.

-320-mya was the age of cycads, or proto-cycads, essentially palm tree like plants.
+320-mya was the age of proto-cycads, essentially palm tree like plants.
 And today, many cycads still spread their seeds via water, for example the spouted coconut and atap seeds shown below.
 Coconuts are commonly seen washed up on a distant shore as shown below.

 About 300-mya the conifers, the pine tree like plants evolved.
 And here we should note how pine cones float, and have a hard husk and smallish seeds.

-At some point, undigested seeds began passing through this terrestrial aquatic creature and onto land, some distance away.
+At some point, undigested seeds began passing through some terrestrial aquatic creature and onto land, some distance away.
 Then once this seed-dispersal symbiosis evolved, the plants participating in it had an advantage (a seed and territory spreading advantage) over all the other plant species.
 And at the same time, the “land-fish” eating the seeds of these plants were spreading the territory of their symbiots, so their food supply was constantly being enlarged by their own feeding.

 The initial limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
-And the individual fish that could do this was both best at finding food and dispersing the seeds of its symbiots.
+And the individual fish that could do this was both best at finding food and best at dispersing the seeds of its symbiots.
 Thus the benefits of seed spreading favored the fish that could venture farther and farther onto the land to find seeds to eat and spread.
 And this is the evolutionary hurdle that caused the amphibians, beginning about 370-mya.
 This is also where the conifers (pine, juniper, holly), apparently came from, also about 370-mya.
 The timing coincidence is because the two were apparently symbiots.

 2) Seed-spreading caused reptiles by feeding them.
 Seed spreading pulled tetrapod (4-leg) life far from the water by feeding it.

 About 320 to 310-mya, we start to see animals that did not go back to the water to breed, namely the reptiles.
-This was about the same time when cycads evolved.
+This was about the same time when proto-cycads evolved.
 Cycads are palm-like plants which today put coconuts and giant bundles of dates high up a long stalk.
 The early cycads were however short.

 Some experts think the first proto-cycads began around 325-mya, although some experts with a stricter definition of what a cycad is think that it was as late as 280-mya.
 Thus due to timing, it appears that the fruiting cycads were the main symbiot of the first non-amphibious reptiles.
-Thus it appears that seed dispersal not only pulled life from the water causing the amphibians, but it also pulled animal life away from the water causing the reptiles.
+Thus it appears that seed dispersal not only pulled animal life from the water causing the amphibians, but it also pulled animal life away from the water causing the reptiles.

 3) Seed spreading caused plants to offer fruit